 What is trifocal lens replacement surgery?

-Trifocal intraocular lens replacement surgery replaces the cloudy natural lens with an artificial lens, correcting vision at three different distances: near, intermediate (such as when using a computer), and far.
-Therefore, it is a good option for patients who no longer want to wear glasses.
+Trifocal intraocular lens replacement surgery replaces the cloudy natural lens with an artificial trifocal lens, correcting vision at three different distances: near, intermediate (such as when using a computer), and far.
+Therefore, trifocal lens Hong Kong is a good option for patients who no longer want to wear glasses.
+Unlike older generations of lenses that forced patients to choose between seeing distance or seeing near, the trifocal lens Hong Kong offers a seamless visual experience.

 Is trifocal lens replacement surgery safe?